Lofty Review (2026): AI-Powered CRM for Real Estate Teams

 Reporting is another sore spot.
 The built-in dashboards cover the basics but are not easily customized.
 Teams with specific KPI requirements often end up exporting to spreadsheets.

 Pricing is not transparent on their website; you need to go through a demo to get an exact quote.
-The starting figures you see online are often outdated.
+The starting figures published online are frequently outdated — I found discrepancies between quoted prices and what was listed publicly during my research period.
 Always get a current quote before budgeting.

 Who Should Use Lofty